Chart Color Schemes

 An assessment of population growth drivers in Canley Vale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends project an above median growth for the suburb, with an expected increase of 1,480 persons by 2041, reflecting a gain of 15.2% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth for the Canley Vale (SA2), with an expected increase of 1,478 persons to 2041 based on aggregated SA2-level projections, reflecting a total gain of approximately 9.6% over the 17-year period.

 Frequently Asked Questions - Population